 2. Install and Configure TranslatePress

 Once you’ve set up Yoast SEO, it’s time to make everything multilingual.

-If you haven’t already translated your site with TranslatePress, you’ll need to install the free core TranslatePress plugin, as well as the premium SEO Pack add-on.
+If you haven’t already translated your site with TranslatePress, you’ll need to install the core TranslatePress plugin, as well as the premium SEO Pack add-on.

 Even if you use automatic translation, you’ll still be able to manually edit all of your site’s translations.